the-whiteroom/the-whiteroom.github.io/src/routes/posts/rogue-if-confirmation-bias-was-a-class.md

     import { data as subclass_data, options as subclass_options } from '$lib/data/rogue_subclasses.js';
     import { data as ea_data, options as ea_options } from '$lib/data/elven accuracy.js';
     import { data as skill_data, options as skill_options } from '$lib/data/rogue skills.js';
+    import { data as durability_data, options as durability_options } from '$lib/data/rogue durability.js';
     import {
         Chart as ChartJS,
         Title,